 You’ll get the munchies, just like on any weight loss meal plan.
 You’ll want chocolate cake on your birthday.
 You will need a glass of wine after a bad day.
 Again, the point of the South Beach Diet is to be realistic so you maintain a healthy weight for life.
 Cheating happens—and diets fail—when you deprive yourself of what you want for too long.
 So have a small piece of chocolate birthday cake.
 Enjoy a four-ounce pour of a dry wine.
 Moderation is key.
 On a daily basis, have alternatives to the off-limits snacks you’re craving at the ready.
 These two-ingredient Parmesan Chips > are the perfect salty snack, and his Chocolate Avocado Pudding > satisfies your sweet tooth.

 5. Expect Criticism.

 Whether it’s your overly concerned mom or that coworker who just can’t seem to keep his opinions to himself, people will question your diet and may be quick tell you why it’s not “healthy.”
 Here’s what you tell them: “Low-carbohydrate diets have been shown to be safe and effective solutions for managing weight, and improving glycemic control and cardiovascular risk.”
 (Those are words right out of South Beach Diet’s Registered Dietician Courtney McCormick’s mouth.)
 And the Keto-Friendly South Beach Diet Plan is a low carb, healthy fat diet.
-You aren’t striving to reach ketosis because you’re eating about 40 to 50 grams of “net carbs” per day.
+You aren’t striving to reach ketosis, as you’re consuming up to 50 grams of net carbs per day.
 Plus, if you’re varying your diet and taking a multivitamin, you’re getting all the vital nutrients your body needs.